It was milking time. Again. And all hands were on deck.

 The Kazakh women and children were in all out commando mode.
 Their tongues clicked and their arms flailed as they chased the herds of goats and sheep into a pen over and over again.
 Hundreds of hooves darted this way and that, swirling and spinning, trying to avoid what was coming next.

-One woman used her long cotton skirt like a whip, flicking it at the goats she was driving towards the gate.
-At the last second they made a hairpin turn and lost her.
+One woman used her long cotton skirt like a whip, flicking it at the goats as she drove them towards the gate.
+At the last second, they made a hairpin turn and lost her.
 She put on the brakes, exasperated.

 Not all the animals were rebellious, a few ran into the corral, chewed their cud and waited.
-It wasn’t long before a hand grabbed them by a horn or a back leg and dragged them to a rope line where they were tied at the neck, smashed together like sardines.
+It wasn’t long before a hand grabbed them by a horn or a back leg and dragged them to a rope line where they were tied at the neck, smushed together like sardines.
 But most were defiant, scattering in all directions.
-“Herding cats” came to mind more than once.
+The phrase “herding cats” came to mind more than once.

 A few sheep escaped by leaping over the four-foot log fence with the ease of a gazelle, only to be yanked back into the enclosure, defeated.
-Others not wanting to be left behind would leap in to the pen and then look around as if wondering, “Uh oh, what did I just do?”
+Others not wanting to be left behind would leap into the pen and then look around as if wondering, “what did I just do?”